 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Lilium.
 Another garden beauty and yes, it really is a Lily.
 You will love the unusual flower shape and the warm peachy tones of this incredible Asiatic Lily.
-Best planted in groups of at least three in full or partial shade.
+So easy to grow and rewarding!
+Asiatic Lilies tend to be shorter and sturdier than other lilies.
+They bloom earlier and their petals are slightly more waxy and weather resistant.
+After several seasons undisturbed, each stem can produce up to 12 flowers.
+Excellent in containers, the cut flower garden and in clusters in the mixed bed or border.
 Height 15-18".
 Bulb size: 12-14 cm in circ.

 Sold as: Pkg of 2

 |4+||Pkg of 2||$ 12.15 / pkg|